stonkyoloer/ai-powered-options-trade-analyzer/README.md

 1200 — Short-Seller Report (Tier-1) Credible activist report with evidence and major-wire pickup.
 500 — Minor Update (fallback-only) Awards, small pilots, non-material PR/blog chatter.
 Exclude unless used strictly as fallback.
 0 — No News Nothing verifiable (≤72h).
 Use only for ETF-weight fallback.

+Boost:
-Boost: If a reputable source explicitly states elevated/implied volatility due to a dated event, add +500 to that ticker’s NHSU.
+1. If a reputable source explicitly states elevated/implied volatility due to a dated event, add +500 to that ticker’s NHSU.

+Threshold:
-Threshold: News picks require NHSU ≥ 1000.
+1. News picks require NHSU ≥ 1000.

-Step 2 — Event Gate (avoid event landmines)
+Step 2 — Event Gate (avoid event landmines):
 1. Exclude any ticker with a confirmed company earnings date inside 0–33 DTE.
 2. Exclude tickers directly impacted by a dated macro/regulatory event within ~5 trading days relevant to their sector (e.g., Fed/Jackson Hole/CPI/Jobs for rates-sensitive; OPEC/EIA for Energy; notable FDA dates for Health Care) if the timing is confirmed.

-Step 3 — Build the basket (must return 3 per sector)
+Step 3 — Build the basket (must return 3 per sector):
 1. For each sector, rank tickers by NHSU (highest first).
 2. Use only NHSU ≥ 1000 for news picks.
 3. If a sector has fewer than 3 qualified news picks, fill the remainder with fallback tickers from that sector’s CSV using ETF weight as a proxy (highest weights first).
 4. Tie-breakers: higher ETF weight → larger market cap → alphabetical.

-Results
+Results:
 Output (table only — no links, no extra columns):
 Sector | Ticker | News Heat (NHSU)
 Exactly three rows per sector (27 total)

 In the News Heat cell, write one of:
 Catalyst: M&A (4000 [+500 if IV])
 Catalyst: Product/Regulatory (3500 [+500 if IV])